This page has limited support for your browser. We recommend switching to Edge, Chrome, Safari or Firefox

 What differentiates the various metals?

-You have probably seen that you can choose which gold color you want your jewelry in: yellow gold, white gold or rose gold .
+You might have noticed that you can choose which gold color you want your jewelry made in: yellow gold, white gold or rose gold.
 You can also have your jewelry made in platinum!

 Platinum